 The ID Owner Gave You Consent

-You may believe the owner of the ID agreed that you could have it or use it.
+You may believe the ID owner agreed that you could have or use it.
 This might be the case if, for example, you were helping someone apply for government benefits.
-If you have consent, you haven’t committed a crime.
+If you have consent, you have not committed a crime.

 Law Enforcement Violated Your Rights